-District
+District Dundee County

 Team Lead

 Federal Funding Options to Be

 Employed (SWP Schools) in this

 Plan (Select all that apply)

-the state of the s c.
+Transferability of Funds (ESSA Sec.
 5103).
-If applicable, check the box and list the program(s) where funds are being rograms Handbook for additional information and requirements.
+If applicable, check the box and list the program(s) where funds are being

-rograms trandbook for additional information and requirements.
+transferred.
+Refer to the Federal Programs Handbook for additional information and requirements.

 Transfer Title II, Part A to:

 Cumulative Percentage of

 Allocation to be Transferred to

 the Selected Grant(s)

 Transfer Title IV, Part A to:

 Cumulative Percentage of

 Allocation to be Transferred to

 the Selected Grant(s)